-In the proposed elevation design, a significant portion of each façade is composed of windows, balconies, green screens and articulated façade elements.
-The result is that over 60% of each façade is covered in windows and/or architectural decoration.
+In the proposed elevation design, a significant portion of each façade is composed of windows, balconies, wood screens and articulated façade elements.
+The result is that over 70% of each of the primary façades is covered in windows and/or architectural decoration and the minor North elevations meets the 60% requirements through decorative panels.

-See attached plans and elevations

-4. No more than sixty percent (60%) of the theoretical maximum building envelope located above forty-five feet (45') will be occupied by a building.
-However. those instances where in an overnight accommodations use on less than 2.0 acres that has been allocated additional density via the Hotel Density Reserve, no more than seventyfive percent (75%) of the theoretical maximum building envelope located above forty-five feet (45') may be occupied by a building unless the property is located between Gulfview Boulevard and the Gulf of Mexico, then no more than 70% may be occupied by a building.
+West Elevation: 26,310 SF area > 11,153 SF opening and decoration = 72% East Elevation: 14,409 SF area > 11,150 SF opening and decoration = 77% North Elevation: 24,099 SF area > 14,508 SF opening and decoration = 60% South Elevation: 23,027 SF area > 16,855 SF opening and decoration = 73% See attached plans and elevations those instances where an overnight accommodations use on less than 2.0 acres that has been allocated additional density via the Hotel Density Reserve, no more than seventy-five percent (75%) of the theoretical maximum building envelope located above forty-five feet (45') may be occupied by a building unless the property is located between Gulfview Boulevard and the Gulf of Mexico, then no more than 70% may be occupied by a building.